JasonEtco/flintcms-site/_docs/getting-started/installation.md

 For a Mongo database, mLab is suggested but by no means mandatory.
 As for emails, Flint uses the [Nodemailer](https://nodemailer.com/about/) package which supports various SMTP services.
 For SMTP, Mailgun has a free tier, and if you're having trouble setting it up feel free to [email me](mailto:hello@jasonet.co) and I can give you Flint-specific Mailgun credentials.

 ## Accessing Admin UI

-Before you can access FlintCMS admin UI, you need to create a new admin user.
+Before you can access the FlintCMS admin UI, you need to create a new admin user.
 Make sure to start the app via `node index.js` and head to http://localhost:4000/admin/install.
 Follow the setup instructions to create an new admin user.

 Afterwards, you should be able to sign in to the admin panel by going to http://localhost:4000/admin and entering the credentials you previously created.